 Institutional framework of a regional virtual food inspection school

-The project will assist in forming an Academic Council composed of eight individuals made up of one representative from each participating university.
-The school will involve one university or equivalent academic/technical institution in each participating country.
-The universities will be entrusted with the task of administering exams, issuing course certificates jointly with the virtual school.
+The project assisted in forming an Academic Council composed of eight individuals made up of one representative from each participating university.
+The school involved one university or equivalent academic/technical institution in each participating country.
+The universities were entrusted with the task of administering exams, issuing course certificates jointly with the virtual school.

-There will be a Technical Group composed of a representative from each food safety control agency in all eight participating countries and a Steering Committee that will constitute the school's top governing body.
-The Steering Committee will consist of five individuals, four of which will be elected by a joint meeting of the Academic Council and the Technical Group.
-The representative of the University of Costa Rica, the institution that will constitute the pivot of the school structure, will be a permanent member of the Steering Committee.
+There was a Technical Group composed of a representative from each food safety control agency in all eight participating countries and a Steering Committee that constituted the school's top governing body.
+The Steering Committee consisted of five individuals, four of which were elected by a joint meeting of the Academic Council and the Technical Group.
+The representative of the University of Costa Rica, the institution that constituted the pivot of the school structure, was a permanent member of the Steering Committee.

-It is expected that there will be at least 50 to 100 food inspectors trained by the school in each country at the end of the project.
+Over 470 inspectors from Central America and the Dominican Republic were successfully trained..
 The creation of a cadre of food inspectors, trained in modern inspection techniques and having an attitude leading to proactive participation in the improvement of food safety in the region, will contribute not only to eliminate or minimize incidents resulting in obstacles to trade, and to overcome the distrust of each country in the food inspection system of its regional partners, but also to continuous modernization and improvement of food safety regulations.